-Check if your property has an existing water supply point (see picture).
-Your supply point should be located at the front of the property on the boundary and has a blue lid and tail pipe.
+- Check if your new property already has a water connection (see picture aside) installed at the boundary; your supply point should be located at the front of the property on the boundary and has a blue lid and tail pipe.

-If your building consent has been granted you or your plumbing contractor can connect to your supply point if available.
-No application form is required.
+- Then your plumbing contractor can connect to your supply point.
+No further approval is required.

-Note: if you need water on your property before you apply for a building consent you must apply for a water connection.
-Fill out our water connection approval form .
-There is no application fee
+- If you need water on a new property before the building work is consented, you must apply for approval by submitting the water connection approval form .
+There is no application fee.

 |Cost including GST||$2,310.35||$4,733.40||$7,893.60||$2,105.65||$8,444.45||$3,142.95||$1,665.20|